jdvlio/bmcq/README.md

 This script is written to total marks based on a `.csv` file from the Blackboard Learn "software suite".
 CUrrently, use is limited to assessments where all the* multiple choice questions were put in a **separate** Blackboard test.
+Additionally, make sure that the "short" output is chosen.
+This is done, when exporting from BBL, to choose grouping by users only and **not also by question**.

 # Usage instructions

-**Important note:** as this tool was created for mathematics students, and Blackboard's *TeX* formatting is the stuff of nightmares, our "questions" were *PNG files which* *contained the various possible answers.*  Hence, the choices presented by Blackboard itself were simply `(a)` through `(e)`.
-However, **see the "Goals" section below.**

-All the cases are the same so an example suffices.
-Suppose the correct solution is answering `(c)` for every question and there were 5 questions (it works for arbitrarily large sets of multiple choice questions).
-If this script is in your current working directoy you simply run the following command:
+If this script is in your current working directoy you simply run the following
+command:
 ```
-$ ./bmcq -v memo="ccccc" file.csv
+$ ./bmcq file.csv
 ```
 __By default it prints to standard output__ so if you prefer to have the results stored in a file, rather than dumped in your terminal, the following is sufficient:
 ```
-$ ./bmcq -v memo="ccccc" file.csv > output.csv
+$ ./bmcq file.csv > output.csv
 ```
 Note that the output produced is itself also in `.csv` format as this is one of the few formats understood by Blackboard Learn.